luisespino/Coronavirus_2020_11/2020-11/README.md

 </p>

 As of November, Guatemala is reducing the number of infections, so the prediction may vary.
 However, depending on what is happening in Europe there could be a second wave of infections in December, adjustments would have to be made to the model so that the prediction remains correct.

+For the department of Guatemala, it is projected that by the end of November, the curve of confirmed cases will decrease.

 In the case of Costa Rica, it had a different behavior since the growth curve of the infected behaved rather in the way of a polynomial of degree 4, that is, it can stabilize and begin a decline.